 An additional form of therapy alongside physical and occupational therapies is animal-assisted therapy.
 It can be used to assist people to manage their condition’s symptoms by easing pain and reducing anxiety.

-This type of treatment is based on the tie between humans and animals, which is a peaceful and helpful relationship that can develop when they interact.
-To illustrate this, a PLOS One study discovered that even a 10-minute visit from a therapy dog reduced pain levels in ER patients.
+This type of treatment is based on the tie between humans and animals, a peaceful and helpful relationship that can develop when they interact.
+A PLOS One study discovered that even a 10-minute visit from a therapy dog reduced pain levels in ER patients.

-These friendly dogs have received specialized training so they can mainly assist kids in improving their reading abilities in schools.
-When anxious kids read to a dog, they are greeted by a kind and understanding companion that can help them become more confident and self-assured.
+These friendly dogs have received specialized training to assist kids in improving their reading abilities in school.
+When anxious kids read to a dog, they are greeted by a kind, understanding companion who can help them become more confident and self-assured.

-These canines will mostly be employed by facilities such as assisted living facilities.
+These canines will primarily be employed by facilities such as assisted living facilities.
 They have received training in caring for senior citizens and improving their spirits.

 The Common Characteristics that Therapy Dogs Should Have:

-While any dog can become an emotional support dog, some requirements must be met before a dog can be called a therapy dog since they work with the public!
+While any dog can become an emotional support dog, some requirements must be met before being called a therapy dog since they work with the public!

 The dog’s friendliness is its most noticeable feature.
 They must think it is more fun to lick than to bite.
 They must never lose their cool towards people and be comfortable with strangers handling them in all parts of their bodies.
 Although you can’t always control how other people treat your dog, you still need to be in control of your dog!

-It’s crucial to make sure your dog is well-vaccinated, in good condition, and fixed because they will be meeting people in a variety of unfamiliar settings.
+Ensuring your dog is well-vaccinated, in good condition, and fixed is crucial because they will meet people in various unfamiliar settings.

 A dog should be happy to explore its surroundings and not get unhappy if it has to leave the house.